 Master of Science — Nurse Practitioner and Physician Assistant

-Nurse practitioner students at the Betty Irene Moore School of Nursing can simultaneously prepare for both the nurse practitioner and physician assistant professions through the unique Master of Science– Nurse Practitioner and Physician Assistant Dual-Track Program.
-This dual-track program is the only one in the nation where nurses are prepared to work as both nurse practitioners and physician assistants.
+UC Davis provides the only programs in the nation where nurse practitioner and physician assistant students learn together to practice collaboratively with clinicians in a variety of clinical settings.
+Nurse practitioner students at the Betty Irene Moore School of Nursing may apply to simultaneously prepare for both the nurse practitioner and physician assistant professions through the unique Master of Science– Nurse Practitioner and Physician Assistant Dual-Track Program.

 - All applicants must be current graduate students within the nurse practitioner program who wish to simultaneously pursue a physician assistant license.

-- All applicants must consult with their graduate adviser to complete and submit the Nurse Practitioner and Physician Assistant Dual-Track Program application form.
+- All applicants must complete and submit the Nurse Practitioner and Physician Assistant Dual-Track Program application form.

 - Results of the dual-track program applications are announced during the first quarter of the nurse practitioner program.

 Students in the dual-track program must complete an additional quarter and follow the physician assistant track (27 months for the physician assistant program instead of 24 months for nurse practitioner program) to meet both the nurse practitioner and physician assistant education requirements.
 This includes additional supervised clinical practice rotations in emergency medicine, in-patient medicine and surgery.

 Students must also maintain adequate academic and professional progress, including achieving a G.P.A. of 3.0 on all required coursework.